anatomic/HTML-Email-Template/css/readme.md

 * All images need an `alt` attribute, even if it is just empty
 * Equally, set all images to `display:block`, essential if you are using them for layout (N.B.
 For the debug style sheet to work you must have `display:block`as the first declaration in your style sheet)
 * Images have to be on a server accessible by the world.
 If they aren't, you're going to look very silly
+* If things need to line up horizontally, you need to put them in different rows.
+Don't rely on `<br/>` to do it, if the template is updated by users it *will* go wrong
+* Make sure you have `border=0` on all images that are used in links
+* This one is a hard one to test as Chrome automagically inserts a surrounding `<tr>` but if you find yourself with a `<table><td>` situation you'll be in trouble in Outlook land!